p2made/p2vagrant/docs/Snapshots.md

 By making regular snapshots you can go back to any previous machine state in an instant.
 For this project I make a snapshot at the successful completion of every step, named for that step.
 Using `vagrant snapshot` has failed for me, which I assume it is because I'm using Vmware as providor.
 So I've developed an approach using Vmware.

+**Note:** When you create a new VM, upwards of 100 snapshots are generated.
+These can be deleted, & doing so will save a lot of drive space.

 ## Taking Snapshots

 First make sure your VM isn't running…